FuelLabs/sway/docs/src/advanced/generic_types.md

 fn get_hashmap_key<T>(Key : T) -> b256
     where T: Hash
 {
-    // Code within here can then call functions associated with the Hash trait on Key }
+    // Code within here can then call methods associated with the Hash trait on Key }
 ```